Formal plethories: Formal algebra and module schemes

-The functor $\Spf{\hom(l,k)}$ is a formal $l$-algebra scheme over $k$.
+\begin{example}[The initial formal algebra scheme] The functor $\tensunit{k}{l}$ is a formal $l$-algebra scheme over $k$.
 We have already seen that it is a formal module scheme, and the comultiplication occurs in the same way.
 The unit is given by the evaluation map $l \indprotensor \hom(l,k) \to k$.

-\begin{lemma} The formal algebra scheme $\Spf{\hom(l,k)}$ is the initial object in $\fAlgSch{k}{l}$. \end{lemma} \begin{proof} The adjoint of the unit map $l \indprotensor \Reg{F} \to k$ for a formal algebra scheme $F$ according to Lemma~\ref{vproenriched} gives the unique map $\Reg{F} \to \hom(l,k)$. \end{proof}
+\begin{lemma} The formal algebra scheme $\tensunit{k}{l}$ is the initial object in $\fAlgSch{k}{l}$. \end{lemma} \begin{proof} The adjoint of the unit map $l \indprotensor \Reg{F} \to k$ for a formal algebra scheme $F$ according to Lemma~\ref{vproenriched} gives the unique map $\Reg{F} \to \hom(l,k)$. \end{proof}

-The functor $\Spf{\hom(l,k)}$ can be described explicitly.
+The functor $\tensunit{k}{l}$ can be described explicitly.
 It assigns to a $k$-algebra $A$ the set of all $l$-tuples of complete idempotent orthogonal elements of $A$, i.e. tuples $(a_i)_{i \in l}$ with $a_i=0$ for almost all $i \in l$, $\sum_{i} a_i = 1$, $a_ia_j = 0$ if $i\neq j$ and $a_i^2=a_i$.
 The addition and multiplication are defined by

 The reader can check that this indeed defines a complete set of idempotent orthogonals if $(a_i)$ and $(b_j)$ are so.